Analysis and X-ray tomography: Abel transforms

+This can be interpreted geometrically through the X-ray transform.
+We are calculating the integral of a bounded function over a line segment with distance~$s$ from the origin.
+As $s\to1$, this line segment shrinks to a point, so we should expect the integral to go to zero. \end{ex}

 The reason for calling~$\A_k$ a generalized Abel transform is that for $k=0$ we have $T_0\equiv1$ and~$\A_0$ is (one form of) the Abel transform.
-These are all integral transforms that take one function on the interval and turn it into another function on the interval by means of an integral formula.
+These are all integral transforms in the sense that they take one function on the interval and turn it into another function on the interval by means of an integral formula.

 We have thus found that if

 then